jeremymack-LU/noaa_plots/README.md

-## Recreating the NOAA temperature and snowfall plots
+## Recreating NOAA temperature and snowfall plots

 This repository uses the [`targets` package](https://docs.ropensci.org/targets/) to build the plots.
 Run `tar_make()` to execute `_targets.R` .